-3.3 The strategic priorities in this Plan are designed to deliver the collective vision and agreed objectives for the County of Essex set out above.
-The strategic priorities have been prepared to support and encourage sustainable development, and they provide the essential framework to ensure the right amount of mineral development takes place in appropriate locations and at the right time, consistent with the constraints and opportunities provided by our unique environment.
-To this end, the Plan identifies Preferred Sites for future development.
-The strategy provides an investment, delivery, and decision-making framework for the minerals industry, our partner local authorities, public bodies, and other interested stakeholders.
+3.3 The strategic priorities in this Plan are designed to deliver the collective Vision and agreed objectives for the County of Essex set out above and have been prepared to support and encourage sustainable development.
+They provide the essential framework to ensure that the right amount of minerals development takes place in appropriate locations, and at the right time, whilst respecting the constraints and maximising the opportunities provided by our unique environment.
+To this end, the Plan identifies Preferred and Reserve Sites for future development.
+The strategy provides an investment, delivery and decision-making framework for the minerals industry, our partner local authorities, public bodies and other interested stakeholders.